sassoftware/sas-trustworthy-ai-life-cycle/website/docs/8-review-project.md

 Review your documentation from the model development and deployment process.
 Based on your evaluation, consider the following:

 Please review the model project and ensure that everything is still satisfactory.
-Are there areas that need further attention?
+Do any areas need additional attention?

 * [ ] Identify stakeholders.
 If selected, please return to [step 1](1-identify-stakeholders.md).
 * [ ] Document the project.
 If selected, please return to [step 2](2-document-project.md).